bbayles/python-pure-cdb/docs/quickstart.rst

 Note that all keys and values are `bytes` objects.
 For more information, see the library documentation.

+You may also construct a `Reader` instance with a file path.
+Use a `with` block to automatically close the file:

+    >>> with cdblib.Reader.from_file_path('info.cdb', 'rb') as reader:
+    ...    pass  # Do your thing here

 For "64-bit" database files, use `cdblib.Reader64` instead of `cdblib.Reader`.

 Writing new cdb files